autistic-symposium/master-algorithms-py/dynamic_programming/README.md

 * memoization is an optimization technique that avoids recursion's duplicate calculations.
 * it's primarily used to speed up code by storing the intermediate results in a cache so that it can be reused later.
 * for example, a hash table can be used as a cache and should be passed along each subroutine call.
-* classical examples are fibonnaci and the "climbing stairs" problem:
+* classical examples are fibonacci and the "climbing stairs" problem:

 ```python
 cache = {1: 1, 0: 1}